brminnick/ImproveXamarinBuildTimes/README.md

   - This encourages the compiler to only compile for the targeted device
   - This allows you to select many supported architectures
   - Selecting multiple architectures without enabling device-specific builds will cause compilation to take longer
         - X86_64 Architecture works for iPhone Simulators 5s - 7
         - i386 Architecture works for iPhone Simulators earlier than the iPhone 5s
+- Optimize PNG Files: Uncheck
+  - The compiler will take extra time doing the optimizations

 # Android Build Settings